psugihara/joint/Docs/Tutorial.md

 Hello outside world!
 ```

-We now have two files *./hello.pass*, and *./static/index.html* and we can start our server with the following line.
+We now have two files *hello.pass*, and *static/index.html* and we can start our server with the following line.

 ```
-$ pass ./hello.pass 8080 ./static
+$ pass hello.pass 8080 static
 ```

-This will start a Pass server on port 8080 which serves files from the directory *./static*.
+This will start a Pass server on port 8080 which serves files from the directory *static*.
 We will see the same output as before on the console and in a browser, visiting the url [http://localhost:8080/](http://localhost:8080/) will retrieve our *index.html*.

 ##Logger: using dictionaries, functions, and string concatenation